‘Spider-Man’ comes back swinging, takes No. 1 from ‘Scream’ | WTOP News

 Universal and Illumination’s “Sing 2″ landed in third place in its fifth weekend, with $5.7 million.
 The animated title has earned $241.2 million worldwide.

 There was little competition for the holdovers to contend with this weekend.
-The only two fresh offerings nationwide in theaters were comparatively lower-profile releases: “The King’s Daughter,” a fairy tale with Pierce Brosnan that was filmed in 2014 and held until now, and “Redeeming Love,” a faith-based historical romance with Nina Dobrev.
+The only two fresh offerings nationwide in theaters were comparatively lower-profile releases: “The King’s Daughter,” a fairy tale with Pierce Brosnan that was filmed in 2014 and held until now (it bombed with $750,000 from over 2,000 locations), and “Redeeming Love,” a faith-based historical romance with Nina Dobrev that cracked the top five with $3.7 million.

+“This is a very slow weekend,” said Paul Dergarabedian, the senior media analyst for Comscore.
+“January is typically not a big month for box office.
+It may be a while before we have another big breakout hit, but once we do the floodgates may open.”

 Follow AP Film Writer Lindsey Bahr: www.twitter.com/ldbahr